Top 5-year CD rates roll clock back to 2011

-When rates bottomed out early last summer, the best nationally available deal paid a paltry 1.75% APY.
+When rates bottomed out in mid-2013, the best nationally available deal paid a paltry 1.75% APY.

 Savers were despondent.
 And understandably so.

-But a slow and steady recovery that began last July has pushed the best national returns back to 2.31% APY in April — and 2.30% APY today.
+But a slow and steady recovery that began last July has pushed the best national returns back to 2.35% APY this autumn.

-That's more than we've been able to earn on these popular certificates of deposit since September 2011.
-Yeah, nearly three years.
+That's more than we've been able to earn on these popular certificates of deposit in over three years.
+Yes, since September 2011.

 The half-point rise in nationally available returns has also resulted in fewer community banks and credit unions trying to beat those deals.